The most common causes of a lack of focus and poor concentration.

 6 Minute ReadFeature

 27.10.20 (Updated 14.06.23)

 ‘Concentration’ can be defined as the amount of mental energy that we are able to give to a task in the present moment.
 Maintaining great concentration levels are one of the keys to productivity and to getting ahead at work.
 But many of us are suffering from a lack of concentration.
 Why?
-There are a number of possible explanations, and in this article we will touch on some of the most common.
-We will also offer solutions to help you boost your brain health, improve your concentration, enhance your focus and productivity, and ultimately to enable you to reach your full potential.
+There are a number of possible explanations, and in this article we will explore the symptoms of a lack of concentration and will also offer solutions to help you boost your brain health, improve your concentration, enhance your focus and productivity, and ultimately to enable you to reach your full potential.

 Sleep is vital for all aspects of brain health.
 This includes - but is in no way limited to - attention, concentration, productivity and performance.
 If you miss out on even one night of good quality sleep, your concentration levels could dwindle the next day, leaving you feeling at a loss and frustrated with yourself for not being able to remain present.

 One study found that inferior sleep can negatively impact your brain in a way not dissimilar to alcohol.
 We all know what it feels like to try working on a hangover (challenging, to say the least), and sleeping for fewer than seven to nine hours per night - or experiencing reduced quality of sleep - can have a similar effect.

 If sleep is something you struggle with, you should aim to upgrade your bedtime routine right away.
 You would also be advised to focus on eating sleep-promoting foods in the evening, and can further support your sleep cycle by taking the right supplements.